user1095108/lualite/README.md

 # FAQ
 **Q:** Why is there no support for introspection in lualite:

+**A:** I maintain a working [example](https://github.com/user1095108/examples/tree/master/llexample) on how to build with the latest development version of lua.

+**Q:** Why is there no support for introspection in lualite:

-**A:** there is, but it is not exposed to lua by default.
+**A:** There is, but it is not exposed to lua by default.
 The idea is not to pollute the lua namespace and not to make users pay for something they potentially don't want.
 Example:
 ```
 void Object::init()
 {